 “Are you alright?” he asked me.

 I answered, “To be honest, I’m having some of the worst diarrhea of my life.”

 Barely batting an eye at my shameless confession, he responded: “Have you tried acupuncture?”

 Puzzled (after all, we were in the middle of the Nepalese mountains), I laughed and answered no.

 Little could I have expected that the man sitting across from me was an acupuncturist and would immediately offer to treat me right then and there.
 Out of both curiosity and desperation, I agreed to give it a try.

 I couldn’t help but feel that our encounter was not a coincidence.
 It’s silly to admit that having a bad case of the runs and being lucky enough to have someone there to treat it enriched my life.
 But this random encounter was one of the many raw acts of trust that I’ve extended during my travels that have beautifully paid off.

-Although it hurts me to recognize that I may never see that man again (and if I did, it may not be the same), I know that our ichi-go ichi-e was unique and profoundly contributed to my trust in people.
+Although it hurts to recognize that I may never see that man again (and if I did, it may not be the same), I know that our ichi-go ichi-e was unique and contributed to my trust in people.